-- Walkability: Walkable neighborhoods have well-connected streets and a mix of land uses near each other, making not only walking but also bicycling and transit more convenient and appealing.
-Projects in walkable neighborhoods command a price premium, earning real estate developers and investors a higher return on investment.
-Improvements to streets and sidewalks to make them more appealing to pedestrians can benefit local businesses by attracting more customers.
+- Walkability: Projects in walkable neighborhoods command a price premium, earning real estate developers and investors a higher return on investment.
+Improvements to streets and sidewalks to make them more appealing to pedestrians can attract more customers for businesses.
 In turn, local governments benefit through additional property and sales tax revenue.

 - Range of choices: People and businesses value places that bring together a variety of activities to create vibrant environments.
-The demand for such places exceeds the supply.
-Many people in the two largest demographic cohorts, baby boomers and their children, are particularly interested in lively neighborhoods with their daily needs close by.
-Communities with access to transit also help people reduce their transportation costs, enabling them to save money or spend more on their homes, entertainment, or other things they value.
-Changing demographics will likely further increase the demand for smart growth development over the coming decades; developers, investors, businesses, and local governments who respond to these market preferences could reap economic advantages.
+The demand for such places exceeds the supply, and changing demographics will likely further this trend.
+Developers, investors, businesses, and local governments who respond to these market preferences could reap economic advantages.

 Smart Growth and Economic Success: The Business Case

 Many companies representing diverse business types have recognized that compact, walkable downtowns are good for business and are choosing their operating locations accordingly.
 This report discusses how locations with housing and transportation options, a mix of uses close together, and a high quality of life can improve environmental outcomes while providing economic advantages for businesses, including: